parhelia512/FinalEngine/CodeReview.md

 - [ ] All personal data inputs are checked (for the correct type, length/size, format, and range).
 - [ ] Invalid parameter values are handled such that exceptions are not thrown (i.e; don't throw an exception if the user gives the wrong email and password combination).
-- [ ] No sensitive information is logged or visible in a stacktrace.
+- [ ] No sensitive information is logged or visible in a stack-trace.